designhawg/gifwalla/posts/onething.md

 ### Design of Everyday Things

 ### Design is a Job
-Let's all be adults and agree that talking about money isn't weird—it's a necessity of life and we'll all do a good job of covering our asses while doing our best work for the people we work with and for.
+Let's all be adults and agree that talking about money isn't weird - it's a necessity of life and we'll all do a good job of covering our asses while doing our best work for the people we work with and for.
 Deal?

 ### The Devil in the White City